Premium footpaths: 10 paths into Aachen's greenery

 The routes at a glance

 Below you will find an overview of the individual routes.
-Select one to find out more about the planned route and the current processing status.
+Select one to find out more about the planned route.

 Even if the paths do not yet meet the planned standards, you don't need more than 20 minutes to walk to the nearest premium green.